1996 New York Giants season: Week 2: at Dallas Cowboys

+Week 3: vs. Washington Redskins

 Week 4: at New York Jets

-Both New York teams were winless as they entered the game at Giants Stadium.
-The Jets got on the board first with Nick Lowery kicking a 46-yard field goal.
-In the second quarter, the Giants responded with Chris Calloway catching a touchdown pass from Dave Brown.
+Both New York teams were seeking to rebound from 0–3 starts to the season.
+The Jets got on the scoreboard first with Nick Lowery kicking a 46-yard field goal.
+In the second quarter, the Giants responded with Chris Calloway catching a 17-yard touchdown pass from Dave Brown.
 In the third quarter, the Jets cut the Giants' lead to one point thanks to a 39-yard field goal, once again coming from Lowery.
-The Giants increased the lead in the fourth quarter thanks to two 20-yard field goals from Brad Daluiso, helping the Giants secure their first win of the season.
+The Giants increased the lead in the fourth quarter thanks to two 20-yard field goals from Brad Daluiso, helping them secure their first win of the season by a score of 13–6.